Tilt: a platform that connects students with financial aid opportunities

 For illustrations we choose the simple line art style with accents on the primary design colors.
 Two main heroes who personify enrollees were drawn in situations the real students could be in.
 The major message is lightness and credibility in school selection, which simplifies the decision-making process for every high school graduate.

-Users who enters Dashboard for the first time need a guide.
+Users who enter Dashboard for the first time need a guide.
 Our wizzard-to-do-list gives them a clear understanding of what they should do next: fill out the profile, find preferred colleges and apply.
-Statistics on this page provides a user with different types of applications.
+Statistics on this page provide a user with different types of applications.

 The college search is one of the most important features of Tilt.
 After onboarding, this page shows a personalized result that fits the student’s location, preferred majors, and budget.
 Filters help to find more accurate results.
 You can also switch to the map view to find colleges near your home.